 How can students be counted absent for the day?

 - If work is not completed and no contact is made with the teacher to help troubleshoot any problems or provide some alternative ways to work without internet, students will be counted absent for the day.

 What I can I expect from my teacher(s) that day?

 - Answer questions and provide support (both content/skills & assignment clarification) throughout the school day between 8 AM and 3 PM.

 - Attempt to make contact with students who have not started their work by midday.

 - These are pre-determined dates in which teachers will come to school for trainings and students will complete their work from home.
 No students will be in the building on these days.

 Our 2022-2023 Virtual Field Trips are proudly sponsored by the school and parents of Lanesville students.
 We greatly appreciate their support and encouragement of this program.
 Special thank you to the HCCF Lanesville School Library Endowments for their support.

 All programs are scheduled in local time.

-- LIVE From the Heart @ Musuem of Science & Industry, Chicago, IL & Advocate Christ Medical Center, Oak Lawn, IL
+- Live From the Heart @ Museum of Science & Industry, Chicago, IL and Advocate Christ Medical Center, Oak Lawn, IL

 - Native Americans x 2 @ Center for Puppetry Arts, Atlanta, GA